Let's talk about racial discrimination in the workplace. It happens very often but is less likely to be talked about for a variety of reasons.

 It does help the situation to reiterate the racial remark that was said.
-Whether they admit to it or not, explain this is an act of racism and it will not be tolerated.
+Whether they admit to it or not, explain this is an act of racism, and you will not tolerate it.

-It is important to immediately report what has happened after the incident with HR & your supervisor directly.
-You can schedule a meeting or you can make an immediate phone call.
+It is important to immediately report any racial discrimination in the workplace with HR & your supervisor directly.
+You can schedule a meeting, or you can make an immediate phone call.

-In either situation, I highly recommend writing a letter of the events after they happened so that you can keep one for your records as well as have one placed in the appropriate file.
+In either situation, I highly recommend writing a letter of the events after they happened.
+This way, you can keep one for your records as well as have one placed in the appropriate file.

-When I was faced with discrimination due to both my race and gender from a former supervisor, I made sure to write a letter documenting specific examples of the harassment.
+When I was faced with race discrimination due to my race and gender from a former supervisor, I wrote a letter documenting specific examples of the harassment.